A Data Envelopment Analysis Approach for Assessing Fairness in Resource Allocation: Application to Kidney Exchange Programs: Methodology

-Uncertainty quantification provides confidence measures for our DEA efficiency scores in \eqref{eq:dea_model}, accounting for input-output value measurement and sampling variability.
+Uncertainty quantification provides confidence measures for the conditional efficiency scores computed in \eqref{eq:dea_model}, accounting for variability in input-output measurement and sampling.
 This is essential for evaluating fairness across ethnic groups by determining the statistical significance of efficiency score differences.
-We employ conformal predictions for its finite sample guarantees and ability to handle complex, non-linear relationships without distributional assumptions.
+To this end, we employ conformal prediction methods, which provide finite-sample coverage guarantees without relying on distributional assumptions and are well-suited for complex, non-linear relationships.